3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Related Work

 \section{Related Work}

-\paragraph{Feed-Forward 3D Generative Models.} Early works on feed-forward 3D generation involves training a GAN~\citep{goodfellow2020gan} from 2D image datasets~\citep{gao2022get3d,eg3d,hong2022eva3d}.
-However, such methods fail to scale up to large-scale datasets with general 3D objects~\citep{deitke2023objaverse,deitke2023objaversexl}.
-Recent advancements have been focusing on feed-forward reconstruction methods that regress 3D assets from single- or multi-view images.
-Large Reconstruction Model (LRM)~\citep{hong2023lrm,openlrm} has shown that end-to-end training of a triplane-NeRF regression model scales well to large datasets and can be highly generalizable.
+\textbf{Sparse-view Reconstruction Models.} Recent advancements have been focusing on deterministic reconstruction methods that regress 3D assets from single- or multi-view images.
+Large Reconstruction Model (LRM)~\citep{hong2023lrm,openlrm} has shown that end-to-end training of a triplane-NeRF~\citep{eg3d} regression model scales well to large datasets and can be highly generalizable.
 Although it can significantly accelerate generation speed, the generated 3D assets still exhibit relatively lower quality due to representation inefficiency and suffer from a low-diversity problem as a deterministic method.
 Subsequent works have extended this method to improve generation quality.
 For example, using multi-view images~\citep{xu2024instantmesh,li2023instant3d,wang2023pflrm,siddiqui2024meta3dgen,xie2024lrm0,wang2024crm, jiang2024real3d, boss2024sf3dstablefast3d} generated by 2D diffusion models as the input can effectively enhance the visual quality.
-However, the generative capability is actually enabled by the frontend multi-view diffusion models~\citep{shi2023mvdream,li2024era3d,long2023wonder3d} which cannot produce multi-view images with accurate 3D consistency.
-Another direction is to use more efficient 3D representations such as Gaussian Splatting~\citep{kerbl20233d,tang2024lgm,xu2024grm,zhang2024gs,yi2024mvgamba,chen2024lara} and triangular mesh~\citep{zhang2024geolrm,li2024mlrm,wei2024meshlrm,zou2023triplane}.
+However, the generative capability is actually enabled by the frontend multi-view diffusion models~\citep{shi2023mvdream,li2024era3d,long2023wonder3d, liu2023one2345++} which cannot produce multi-view images with accurate 3D consistency.
+Another direction is to use more efficient 3D representations such as Gaussian Splatting~\citep{kerbl20233d,tang2024lgm,xu2024grm,zhang2024gs,yi2024mvgamba,chen2024lara} and triangular mesh~\citep{zhang2024geolrm,li2024mlrm,wei2024meshlrm,zou2023triplane, liu2024meshformer}.
 However, few of them can generate high-quality PBR assets with sampling diversity.